Leave the city behind and retreat to the ultimate in Lockyer Valley country comfort.

 Spicers Hidden Vale

-Just an easy one-hour drive from Brisbane, tucked away at the end of a winding road, the warmest of country-style hospitality awaits at Spicers Hidden Vale – a romantic, luxury retreat set around an historic homestead on more than 4850 hectares of picturesque Australian landscape.
+An easy one-hour drive from Brisbane, tucked away at the end of a winding road, the warmest of country-style hospitality awaits at Spicers Hidden Vale – a romantic, luxury retreat set around an historic homestead on more than 4850 hectares of picturesque Australian landscape.

 Kangaroos bound around the gardens of the lovingly restored country homestead, which forms the heart of the lodge – a pristine example of the graceful Queenslander-style architecture of yesteryear.